 Managing trouble tickets

-Using MyLevel3, you can create, update, escalate, and a cancel trouble ticket on any legacy Level 3 service.
-From the Support & Maintenance tab, select TroubleTicketing.
+Using MyLevel3, you can create, update, escalate, and a cancel trouble ticket on your former Level 3 services.
+From the Support & Maintenance tab, select TroubleTickets.

 MyLevel3 opens the Trouble Tickets page, where you can: